A.J. Spiker is a former chairman of the Republican Party of Iowa.

 Latest from Oran Smith

-Pat Nicklaus was an Iowa Precinct Captain for the 2016 Ted Cruz campaign, is a former Election Volunteer Coordinator for the National Rifle Association and was on the Board of Directors of Gun Rights Across America.
-Her wheelhouse is the second amendment, and conservative politics.
+Pat Nicklaus got her start in gun rights activism as the Communications Manager for a State level, grassroots, gun rights group.
+She is a former Election Volunteer Coordinator for the National Rifle Association, a former, registered gun rights lobbyist and was on the Board of Directors of Gun Rights Across America.
+Her wheelhouse is the second amendment, and conservative leaning politics.
 Her professional career encompasses Public Relations and Senior Executive Search.
-She is the happy wife to her husband of 23 years, and the proud mom of a US Army veteran.
+She is the happy wife to her husband of 24 years, and the proud mom of a US Army veteran.

 Latest from Pat Nicklaus